 When your thermostat displays error code e73, it indicates that the Rc wire is not receiving power.

-This will sometimes be as straightforward as the breaker being switched off, but it could also be something with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing looks to be out of place, it’s time to speak with a local professional.
+This may be as simple as the breaker being shut off, but it can also be a problem with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
+If nothing appears to be out of place, it’s best to contact a local professional.